 I feel good about this post.
 Filipinos bring the spirit of helping people in need wherever they are.
 I have heard of OFWs who have been helping our kababayans abroad.

 How bayanihan happens?

 Helping those who are in need is practiced everywhere in the Philippines.
 Foreign tourists can see this in practice easily, but they don’t have a name for it.
-In a country of typhoons, floods, and earthquakes, it is a lifestyle.
+It is a lifestyle in a country of typhoons, floods, and earthquakes.

 But how does it work?

 In college, I thought of helping the victims of the Mt Pinatubo eruption.
 I have no money to give, but I felt others would be willing to help.
 I told my classmates about it, and they loved the idea., then we started talking to other students.
 After two weeks, we went to Pampanga with four trucks of relief goods and some money.
 We did this project two more times.

 It begins with one person.
 That person can be a politician, a celebrity, a professional. or an ordinary person.

 The act can be as simple as pushing a car that refuses to start.
 When one person is willing to help, others soon follow.
 I bet you see this happening almost every day.

 Or as heroic as Jericho Rosales’s rescue of those stranded in their houses during two super-typhoons.
 He is a living hero, and many are like him.

 One mother cooked food for those in rescue centers after an earthquake — and then her friends followed her lead.
 An entrepreneur sold her beauty products for significant discounts to donate the proceeds, then men and women bought the products even though some didn’t use them.